Massage for Students, Staff, Faculty & Retirees

 Note: Treatments are approximately 50 minutes in duration.

 Two (2) Massages are covered per semester (fall, spring summer) with a $5.00 copay for the following student groups with 2018-2019 UNM Student Health Insurance:

 - Graduate Students with Appointed Assistantships

-- International Students, Medical Students, and other Health Profession Students who have purchased the 2016-2017 plan.
-(Click on the link above for information.)
+- International Students, Medical Students, and other Health Profession Students who have purchased the 2018-2019 plan.

 Planning for a Massage at SHAC

-SHAC has Licensed Massage Therapists available Monday through Friday by appointment.
+SHAC has a Licensed Massage Therapist available by appointment on Tuesday and Friday.

 Staff, faculty, and retirees must pay in advance at the SHAC Reception Area.
 Students can pay by check, cash, Lobo Cash, MasterCard, Visa, debit card, or by charging to a student account.
 Gift certificates are available (for students, staff, faculty or retirees only).

 Anyone who uses Massage Therapy Services will need to fill out a Massage Therapy Consent Form.
 If you wish, you can print it and fill it out prior to your first appointment.